mikamautnerrohde/researchproject/Research Project Manual.md

 Role| Requirements| Responsibilities
 ----- | ----- | ---------
 Daily supervisor|Must be PhD candidate or a more senior researcher.
 Must be active in research group that hosts the internship |
 Internal assessor | Holds a doctoral degree.
-Can be same person as daily supervisor, as long as the
+Can be same person as daily supervisor, as long requirements for both roles are met.
+Is located at different lab/research group ex

-previous requirement is met

-•

-Can be UvA staff, but does

-not need to be

-.

-•

-Is located at different

-lab/research group than

 examiner |
 External assessor (also: co-assessor) | $1 |